kube-burner/kube-burner/docs/cli.md

 - config: Path or URL to a valid configuration file.
 - configmap: Name of the Configmap holding all the configuration: config.yml, metrics.yml and alerts.yml. metrics and alerts are optional
 - namespace: Name of namespace where the configmap is.
-- log-level: Logging level.
+- loglevel: Logging level.
 Default `info`
 - prometheus-url: Prometheus full URL. i.e. `https://prometheus-k8s-openshift-monitoring.apps.rsevilla.stress.mycluster.example.com`
 - metrics-profile: Path to a valid metrics profile file.
 Default `metrics.yaml`
 - token: Prometheus Bearer token.